jdno/auto-traffic-control/sdk/rust/README.md

 freely practice programming.
 The game provides a language-agnostic gRPC API, giving players free choice of programming language or paradigm.

-This crate contains the auto-generated client for the gRPC API.
+This crate contains the auto-generated client for the game's gRPC API.

 ## Usage